The holidays are here. Welcome to the season awkward family photos and sugar filled delights like cranberry sauce and fudge.

 While we at Lily Bird want to share the impact that sugar has on your bladder, we want to emphasize that “swearing off sugar” or radical changes to your diet aren’t helpful either.
 It’s okay to eat sweet treats in moderation.
 We’ll meet you over by the cookie jar…

 Ready to tell your bladder who’s boss?
 Lily Bird has you covered with pads and underwear for leaky laughs and dribble dilemmas, delivered right to your door.
-Start your free trial today.
+Start your trial today.